 Mortal Kombat has grown into prominence over the years, winning over the hearts of many in the fighting game community.
 Featuring a memorable, eclectic cast of characters, one of its main draws lies in having rich narratives for the beat-’em-up genre, with its iconic “fatality” finish becoming a franchise mainstay.

 When Mortal Kombat 11 made a surprise reveal back in The Game Awards 2018, the excitement levels of fans naturally peaked, though the lack of information meant that they were being kept on tenterhooks.
 A month later and into the new year, more details have surfaced, with NetherRealm Studios’ live reveal event delivering a tantalising glimpse of what’s to come.
+The game looks to be a bloody good time, and it’ll knock your eyeballs out.

 Bone-crushing brutality.
 Gory goodness.
 Violent deaths.
 Staying true to the DNA of Mortal Kombat, the latest instalment features all of the above – and then some.
 While the move sets of most, if not all, characters have been refined, others sport different execution techniques, especially where returning faces are concerned.